ava-labs/avalanche-evm-gasless-transaction/README.md

 --address 0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC
 ```

-Or manually create AWS KMS keys and fund them.
+Or manually create or use existing AWS KMS keys, and pre-fund them.

 ## Step 6.
 Start the gas relayer

-Please contact the Avalanche support team.
+Please contact the Avalanche support team (with the list of your funded AWS KMS keys).

 ## Step 7.
 Deploy test counter contract